 Jose Francisco – Age 19 – Jose is enrolled in the Polytechnic University of Sinaloa studying to become an Engineer of Animation and Visual Effects.
 During the week, he works 24 hours a week in a hotel and in a cyber cafe and contributes half of his monthly earnings to his college education.
 In Barron, he volunteers helping younger kids participate in the arts and in sports.
 He hopes to set up sports tournaments and works at finding uniforms and equipment for kids to use while participating in these tournaments.

-Antonia is seventeen years old and is in her second year of high school at the COBAIS in Isla Piedra where she maintains a “B+” grade average.
+Antonia – Age 19 – Antonia is in her third year of high school at the COBAIS in Isla Piedra where she maintains a “B+” grade average.
 He favorite pastimes are reading and writing and she also enjoys playing soccer.
 Her goal is to enter University and pursue a career in criminology with a minor in English.

 For her community project, she thinks cleaning the place up is a key step toward attracting tourism.
 She say, “there are many very beautiful places in my community like the river, like the agricultural fields, but they appear spoiled because of trash.”

 Please contact either Dale Lyster (firstname.lastname@example.org) or Richard McGuire (email@example.com) for more information.
 The cost is $550 USD per year.

 The founder and first dean of the dental school attended by the leading practitioners that run our annual primary school dental clinic, Northwestern University, was Dr. G.V.
 Black.
 He wrote extensively about the use of silver nitrate back in the early 20th Century.
 The use of silver nitrate fell out of favor in the mid 1950’s because it turned caries from brown to black.
 That it was a simple and effective treatment for juvenile caries was put aside in favor of drilling and filling in a formal dentist office.